Apprenticeship

 Helpful Sites for Job Searching

-Job vacancies organized by the local TE Services can be found on the Job Market Finland -website.
+Job vacancies organized by the local employment services can be found on the Job Market Finland -website.
 You can also search for an apprenticeship using Tredu’s Tiitus job market.

 Be sure to remind your potential employer that they can apply for a pay subsidy for the duration of the apprenticeship when they hire an unemployed person.
-Please enquire about your own eligibility for pay subsidies from the TE Services or local government pilot.
+Please enquire about your own eligibility for pay subsidies from the local employment services.

 1) sufficient production and service activities